Please type your submission. We do not allow handwritten submissions.

-The number of pages of your submission
+The total number of pages you are submitting

-Please download and complete the UC Berkeley Prizes and Honors Office Prizes Form and submit it in person, along with your entry, to 210-A Sproul Hall.
+Please download and complete the UC Berkeley Prizes and Honors Office Prizes Form and submit it in person, along with your entry, to 210 Sproul Hall.
 You will need to show a Cal photo ID card when you submit your entry.

 To be eligible, you need to be enrolled full-time in a degree-granting program for at least one regular semester of the academic year (not including Summer Sessions).
 Filing for a degree does not constitute enrollment for that academic year.
 Visiting students are not eligible to apply for prizes.

 Submitting your work to a University prize contest in no way limits your subsequent sale and publication of the work.
 However, work that you have previously published, with the exception of work that has appeared solely in campus publications, is not eligible.

 We are not responsible for possible loss or damage of your manuscript.
 Your submission will not be returned; please retain a copy for your records.
 Winning submissions will be filed in the University Archives, Bancroft Library.

 Any prize may be withheld if, in the opinion of the judges, no entrant or submission merits the award.

 You may enter more than one contest, but may not submit the same manuscript or portions of the same manuscript to more than one contest.
 If you submit the same manuscript or portions of the same manuscript to more than one contest, those entries will be disqualified.